hms-dbmi/pic-sure-all-in-one/README.md

 - To start or stop PIC-SURE use the "Start PIC-SURE" and "Stop PIC-SURE" jobs.

 - To start or stop JupyterHub use the "Start JupyterHub" and "Stop JupyterHub" jobs.
-The Start JupyterHub job will ask you to set a password.
+The Start JupyterHub job asks you to set a password.
 Currently this password is shared by all JupyterHub users, we are working to integrate JupyterHub with the PIC-SURE Auth Micro-App so that users can log in using the same credentials they use to access PIC-SURE UI.
 To access JupyterHub browse to your server ip address on the path /jupyterhub

-For example, if your server has IP 10.109.190.146, you would browse to https://10.109.190.146/jupyterhub
+For example, if your server has IP 10.109.190.146, browse to https://10.109.190.146/jupyterhub

-- If you have a Apache HTTPD compatible certificate, chain and key files for SSL configuration, navigate to the Configuration tab and run the Configure SSL Certificates job uploading your server.crt, server.chain and server.key files using the Choose File buttons, then hit the Build button.
+- If you have an Apache HTTPD compatible certificate, chain, and key files for SSL configuration, navigate to the Configuration tab and run the Configure SSL Certificates job uploading your server.crt, server.chain, and server.key files using the Choose File buttons, then press the Build button.
 Once this completes, go to the Deployment tab and run the Deploy PIC-SURE job to restart your containers so the updated SSL configuration is used.

 - As your project progresses you will run the Check For Updates job to pull and build the latest release of each component as the release control repository is updated.
 To deploy the latest updates after Check For Updates is run, execute the Start PIC-SURE job.